YLiohenki/GitHub-Commit-Notifier/README.md

 ## Installation

 ~~Currently you have to build it yourself with Xamarin.
-Going to resolve soon.~~ Download it from google play: https://play.google.com/store/apps/details?id=com.YLiohenki.AndroidGitHubContributeNotifier .
+Going to resolve it soon.~~

+Download it from google play: https://play.google.com/store/apps/details?id=com.YLiohenki.AndroidGitHubContributeNotifier .

 ## What's being used